1. More efficient use of employees’ time

 Administrators no longer have to coordinate employee schedules, find instructors for every training session, and track down classroom space.

-Penny Phelps, the captain of special operations at Monroe County Sheriff’s Office, remembers a time when Monroe County officers had to sit through three 12-hour days of redundant classroom training.
+The training captain at Monroe County Sheriff’s Office remembers a time when Monroe County officers had to sit through three 12-hour days of redundant classroom training.
 She says deputies dreaded the training days, which ate into the time for hands-on training.

 When Monroe County started using PowerDMS for their training management, they were able to do all the redundant training online.
 Instead of spending 36 hours sitting in a classroom listening to lectures, officers complete those courses on their own time.